-10 interesting facts about Colombia you didn’t know
+10 interesting facts about Colombia you need to know

 Most people will have heard about Colombia because of the Narcos Netflix series about the drug cartels that brought the country to a standstill in the 1980s, 1990s and 2000s.

 The country has since undergone a massive transformation to become an incredibly safe place to visit, especially for gay travellers.
 We spent 4 months here during our big trip in Latin America, visiting mainly Cartagena, Medellin and the big capital city, Bogota.
 We discovered a very diverse country, with some of the friendliest people you’ll ever meet.

 These are our 10 interesting facts about Colombia, a country which completely fascinated and captivated us.

 - 1 The heart and soul of Latin America